-Polycystic ovary syndrome is a common condition which affects around 20% of women.
+Polycystic ovary syndrome (PCOS) is a common condition which affects around 20% of women.
 It is a chronic, long-term condition in which there is no cure.
 PCOS affects the way in which a woman’s ovaries function and is, therefore, the most common cause of infertility in women.

 When a woman has PCOS, her ovaries will contain a large number of small harmless follicles (fluid-filled sacs) up to 8mm in size; twice the number of follicles that normally exist on the ovaries.
 These follicles are often unable to release an egg which means that normal ovulation cannot occur.